 Viral videos of distressed kangaroos bouncing around erratically have stirred up concern and sympathy across the internet.
 Despite claims that these kangaroos look “drunk,” it might be more accurate to say that these kangaroos are high.
 They’ve been eating DMT-laced grass for days, and if earlier research on what the plant does to sheep holds true for kangaroos, it’s also causing a slew of other weird and potentially fatal effects.

-In June, The Guardian reported that the kangaroos are suffering from a condition called “phalaris staggers,” which happens when kangaroos — or pretty much any other animal — munches too much phalaris aquatica, a grass that produces DMT naturally.
-DMT is a potent psychedelic substance sometimes referred to as the “God molecule.”
+In June, The Guardian reported that the kangaroos are suffering from a condition called “phalaris staggers,” which happens when kangaroos — or pretty much any other animal — munches too much Phalaris aquatica, a grass that produces DMT naturally.
+DMT is a potent psychedelic substance sometimes referred to as the “spirit molecule.”

 In addition to giving animals the staggers, the plant can turn kidneys green and cause a strange amount of “head nodding,” as the studies on sheep have shown.
 Sometimes, the kangaroos suddenly die from eating all that grass through a condition called “phalaris toxicity.”